 - Block I – Direct and iterative methods of solving single non-linear equations, systems of linear equations and systems of non-linear equations; mathematical modelling; errors in numerical processes, convergence, ill-conditioning and induced instability.

-- Block II – Formulation and numerical solution of linear programming problems using the revised simplex method; formulation of integer programming problems and the branch and bound method of solution; sensitivity analysis.
+- Block II – Formulation and numerical solution of linear programming problems using the two-phase simplex method; formulation of integer programming problems and the branch and bound method of solution; sensitivity analysis.

 - Block III – Formulation and numerical solution of unconstrained and constrained non-linear optimization problems using, among others, the DFP and BFGS methods with line searches; illustrative applications.

 You will learn

 Successful study of this module should enhance your skills in:

 - operational research

 - linear programming and non-linear optimization methods

 - the use of iterative methods in problem solving

 - the use of Computer Algebra Packages for problem solving.